-35. The Committee notes the absolute prohibition of net beds, but it is concerned about:

-(a) The legal permissibility and continued use of seclusion, physical and chemical restraints and other restrictive practices on persons with disabilities, in particular persons with psychosocial and/or intellectual disabilities, including children with disabilities, in places of detention;

-(b) Insufficient support measures for persons with intellectual and/or psychosocial disabilities, including access to mental health support and services, and a lack of qualified staff in places of detention.

-(a) End the use of seclusion, physical and chemical restraints and other restrictive practices in places of detention;

-(b) Provide sufficient support measures, including mental health support, and qualified staff in places of detention, particularly for persons with intellectual and/or psychosocial disabilities.

-37. The Committee is concerned about the continued performance of sex-altering surgery on intersex children.

-38. The Committee recommends the State party enact a legal ban on all non-livesaving sex-altering medical intervention on intersex children.
+- 37. The Committee notes the absolute prohibition of net beds, but it is concerned about: - (a) The legal permissibility and continued use of seclusion, physical and chemical restraints and other restrictive practices for persons with disabilities, in particular persons with intellectual and/or psychosocial disabilities, including children with disabilities, in places of detention; - (b) Insufficient support measures for persons with intellectual and/or psychosocial disabilities, including access to mental health support and services, and a lack of qualified staff in places of detention. - 38.
+The Committee recommends that the State party: - (a) End the use of seclusion, physical and chemical restraints and other restrictive practices in places of detention; - (b) Provide sufficient support measures, including mental health support, and qualified staff in places of detention, in particular for persons with intellectual and/or psychosocial disabilities. - 39.
+The Committee is concerned about the continued performance of sex-reassignment surgery on intersex children. - 40.
+The Committee recommends that the State party enact a legal ban on non-live-saving sex-reassignment medical intervention on intersex children.